provider image

 How long can Skyrizi (risankizumab) stay out of the fridge?

-You should keep Skyrizi (risankizumab) in the refrigerator at a temperature between 36°F and 46°F at all times.
-The only time the medication can be out of the refrigerator is when you're letting it reach room temperature right before your dose (15 to 30 minutes for the prefilled syringe, 30 to 90 minutes for the prefilled pen, and 45 to 90 minutes for the On-Body Injector).
-If Skyrizi (risankizumab) is accidentally left at room temperature for a longer period of time, throw it away and contact your provider or pharmacist for a replacement.
-If you're traveling and don't have access to a refrigerator, make arrangements to properly store the medication (for example, a portable cooler with ice packs).
+Keep Skyrizi (risankizumab) in the fridge between 36ºF and 46ºF.
+Only take it out to let it warm up to room temperature before your injection.
+For the prefilled syringe, let it sit out for 15 to 30 minutes before you inject.
+For the prefilled pen, take it out 30 to 90 minutes before.
+And for the On-Body Injector, let it warm up for 45 to 90 minutes before.
+If the medication is left out too long by accident, throw it away and call your prescriber or pharmacist for a replacement.
+If you're traveling and don't have access to a fridge, make arrangements to keep the medication cold (like a portable cooler with ice packs).

 Does Skyrizi (risankizumab) cause hair loss?

-Hair loss wasn't a side effect that was reported by people using Skyrizi (risankizumab) during clinical trials.
-Contact your provider if you notice hair loss while you're taking Skyrizi (risankizumab).
-Your provider can examine you for possible causes for any hair loss.
+Hair loss wasn't a side effect that people using Skyrizi (risankizumab) had during studies.
+Call your care team if you notice hair loss while you're taking this medication.
+They can talk to you about possible reasons why it's happening.

 Does Skyrizi (risankizumab) cause weight gain?